Anushka Sharma: Personal life

+Off-screen work

 In September 2013, Sharma participated and walked the ramp in a fashion show that was held in memory of the late filmmaker, Yash Chopra.
 She participated in the opening ceremony of the 2015 Indian Premier League held at Kolkata, along with other celebrities including Hrithik Roshan, Shahid Kapoor, Saif Ali Khan, Farhan Akhtar and composer Pritam.

 Apart from acting, Sharma supports a number of charities and causes.
 She walked the ramp to support Shabana Azmi's Mijwan Welfare Society, a Non-governmental organization that helps empower women.
 In 2013, alongside other Bollywood actors, she pledged to support the education of India's young girls as part of NDTV's "Our Girls, Our Pride" fundraiser.
 That same year, she appeared alongside other celebrities in a commercial, produced by the National Film Development Corporation of India, to create awareness about the 'Right to Education' for children.
 In December 2014, Sharma auctioned the leather jacket she wore in Jab Tak Hai Jaan on eBay, with proceeds going to the redevelopment of the flood-ravaged states of Kashmir and Assam.
 Sharma had also fronted a campaign to collect donations for the victims of the April 2015 Nepal earthquake.
 She supports the annual Mumbai Film Festival, and donated money in its cause in 2015.
 Sharma has been vocal about the disparity in the pay that actresses command, in comparison with their male counterparts in the film industry.
 In 2016, she supported India's first transgender band, the 6-Pack Band (initiated by Y-Films), by providing a voice over in their first single, "Hum Hain Happy."

 Sharma has also spoken up for animal rights on social media.
 In April 2014, she took to Twitter to ask for a ban on horse-drawn carriages in Mumbai.
 In June 2015, she condemned the Yulin Dog Meat Festival in China, and urged her fans to sign an online petition aimed at stopping it.
 In October 2015, she launched 'Pawsitivity', a campaign aimed at sensitising people about the adverse effects of noise, air, water and soil pollution on animals.
 In October 2017, Sharma launched her own clothing line, named Nush.

-Media image
+Anushka was fined through rider for bike ride without helmet on Mumbai roads.